B-Sides and Rarities (Beach House album): Background

 On August 28, 2015, Beach House released their fifth studio album Depression Cherry, which marked the band's return to a simpler style of dream pop.
 The album debuted at number eight on the US Billboard 200, selling 27,000 copies in its first week, becoming their second top-10 entry on the chart.
 On October 7, 2015, about two months after its release, they announced their sixth studio album Thank Your Lucky Stars, which was stated to be a follow-up, but not a companion, to Depression Cherry or a "surprise or B-sides".
-On January 2017, the band revealed that they were putting together a collection of B-sides and rare cuts.
-The idea for a B-sides record came when the band realized how many non-album songs had been made over the years, and how hard it was to find and hear many of them.
-This compilation contains every song the band has ever made that does not exist on one of their records.
+That album debuted at number 39 on the Billboard 200 and at number four on the Top Rock Albums chart, with 10,000 copies sold in its first week.